boterview

 For many Gen Z candidates, the job interview process feels like uncharted territory.

-One in three Zoomers admit they don’t know how to effectively communicate with hiring managers.
+According to a new survey of nearly 1,500 Gen Zers published on CNBC, one in three Zoomers admit they don't know how to communicate effectively with hiring managers.

 Growing up in a digital-first world, many Gen Zers have had fewer face-to-face professional interactions than previous generations, making in-person interviews a daunting experience.